 What makes "Your clock is ahead" appear

-There are basically two situations causing the "Your clock is ahead" error.
-Situation 1 is that the SSL certificate of the site you try to visit has expired.
-Situation 2 is that the root certificate to issue the SSL certificate in your system has expired and your system lacks the new root certificate.
+There are basically two reasons causing the "Your clock is ahead" error.
+One is that the SSL certificate of the site you try to visit has expired.
+Another one is that the root certificate to issue the SSL certificate in your system has been abandoned, which means your system lacks the new root certificate.

 How to solve the problem

+The SSL certificate of the site has expired and your system does not lack the root certificate.
 Open the site you want to visit.
 Click on the "Lock" icon before "https" and select "Certificate".
 You can see the validity of the SSL certificate on the "General" tab.
-If you find the SSL certificate has expired indeed, you are in the situation 1 and have two choices to solve the problem.
+Go to the "Certification Path" tab and check the certificate status of the root certificate.
+If you find the SSL certificate has expired and the certificate status of the root certificate is OK, you are in the situation 1 and have two choices to solve the problem.

-One choice is to add the launching parameter "--ignore-certificate-errors" to the chrome shortcut.
-Right click on the shortcut, choose "Property", move the cursor to the target field, add a space after ".exe", and then add --ignore-certificate-errors.
+One choice is to add the launching parameter "--test-type --ignore-certificate-errors" to the chrome shortcut.
+Right click on the shortcut, choose "Property", move the cursor to the target field, add a space after ".exe", and then add --test-type --ignore-certificate-errors.
 Launch Chrome and now you can visit the site successfully.

-Another one is to use another browser that allows you to continue to visit the site or directly skip the "Your clock is ahead" prompt like IE, Vivaldi with versions newer than 3.5, and TheWorld.
-IE and Vivaldi will display the "Continue" button and TheWorld will directly skip the prompt.
-It is sure that you will no longer see the prompt when the site SSL certificate is updated in the future.
+Another one is to use another browser that allows you to continue to visit the site or directly skips the "Your clock is ahead" prompt like IE, Vivaldi with versions newer than 3.5, and TheWorld.
+IE and Vivaldi display the "Continue" button and TheWorld directly skips the prompt.

 - Open the site address in chrome.
 Click on the "Lock" icon before "https" and select certificate.
 Go to the "Certification Path" tab.
 You will see the name of the expired root certificate in your system, which is in the first line.
 Record the name of this expired root certificate.